hapax/hapax.github.io/assets/maximal.md

 <span style="padding-left: 20px; display:block">
 "Maybe not.
 But if that's the case, I don't even know what length is!
-We may as well define it as *the quantity which doesn't change under rotation*.
+We may as well *define it* as the quantity which doesn't change under rotation.
 </span>